MohamedHassan98/WikiMovies/README.md

   - a form page to sign in your account.
 - Sign up page
   - a form page to sign up your account.
+- Favorites page
+  - a favorite list page to save the favored movie(s) and tv show(s) your account.

 <hr>